 These tilapia recipes make this popular fish taste irresistible!
 Bold flavors pair brilliantly with the flaky white fish.

-Got a fillet of tilapia and not sure what to do with it?
+Got tilapia and not sure what to do with it?
 Here’s how to make “fish for dinner” absolutely irresistible!
-Try it baked and broiled or go for fish sticks or fish tacos.
-There are options for every eater and diet!
-Along with recipes from this website, we’ve got recipes from experts Imma Adamu of Immaculate Bites, Gina Homolka of Skinnytaste, and Jessica Merchant of How Sweet Eats.
+Try it baked and broiled, or go for fish sticks or fish tacos.
+There’s something for every eater and diet!
+Along with recipes from this website, we’ve got ideas from favorite recipe developers around the web.
+Let’s get started!

 Here’s a tilapia recipe with a total wow factor: this Baked Tilapia with Tomatoes & Feta!
 The tender, flaky fish is covered in a lemon garlic sauce, cozied up with burst cherry tomatoes, Mediterranean seasonings and gooey bits of feta cheese.
 Each bite is savory with just the right pop of brightness.
 It’s ready in just over 30 minutes and great for impressing on weeknights or dinner parties.